ichigo-dev/knowledge/README.md

 ### TODO

-- Update "note" to "note2"
+- Update "note" and "note2" to "note3"

 ### To be added